AqwamCreates/DataPredict/docs/API/Models/NeuralNetwork.md

 * maximumNumberOfIterations: How many times should the model needed to be trained.
 [Default: 500]

 * costFunction: The function to calculate the cost of each training.
 Available options are:

-* costFunction: The function to calculate the cost of each training.
-Available options are:

 | Function                   | Input Range (From Final Activation Layer And Label Vector) | Output Range | Characteristics                                 | Use Cases                                                              |